eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigntemplatepackagesignermembershipResponseCompound;
 use EzmaxApi::Object::EzsigntemplatesignatureCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatesignatureCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatesignatureCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatesignatureCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatesignatureDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatesignatureEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatesignatureEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatesignatureGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatesignatureGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatesignatureGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatesignatureRequest;
 use EzmaxApi::Object::EzsigntemplatesignatureRequestCompound;
-use EzmaxApi::Object::EzsigntemplatesignatureRequestCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplatesignatureResponse;
 use EzmaxApi::Object::EzsigntemplatesignatureResponseCompound;
-use EzmaxApi::Object::EzsigntemplatesignatureResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplatesignaturecustomdateRequest;
 use EzmaxApi::Object::EzsigntemplatesignaturecustomdateRequestCompound;
 use EzmaxApi::Object::EzsigntemplatesignaturecustomdateResponse;
 use EzmaxApi::Object::EzsigntemplatesignaturecustomdateResponseCompound;
 use EzmaxApi::Object::EzsigntemplatesignerCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatesignerCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplatesignerCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatesignerCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatesignerDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatesignerEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplatesignerEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplatesignerGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplatesignerGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplatesignerGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplatesignerRequest;
 use EzmaxApi::Object::EzsigntemplatesignerRequestCompound;